-What makes Hawaii Kai Livable?
-Kamilo Nui Valley - It all started on April 22, 2004 with a street banner that read, "What Makes Hawaii Kai Livable",and a mission to help preserve Kamilo Nui Valley from residential development because it is outside the Urban Growth Boundary (UGB).
+What Makes Hawaii Kai Livable?
+Kamilo Nui Valley - It all started on April 22, 2004 with a street banner that read, "What Makes Hawaii Kai Livable" and a mission to help preserve Kamilo Nui Valley from residential development because it is outside the Urban Growth Boundary (UGB).
 In our efforts to protect the Valley, we realized from the many letters we received from Hawaii Kai residents, that there were too many quality of life and environmental issues that needed to be addressed so we established Livable Hawaii Kai Hui.

-Livable Hawaii Kai Hui sign first posted on April 22, 2004.................A map from the East Honolulu Sustainable Communities Plan shows areas outside the Urban Growth Boundary are in light green.
+Livable Hawaii Kai Hui sign first posted on April 22, 2004.
+A map from the East Honolulu Sustainable Communities Plan shows areas outside the Urban Growth Boundary are in light green.

 LIVABLE HAWAII KAI HUI CORPORATION IS ORGANIZED FOR CHARITABLE, EDUCATIONAL, AND SCIENTIFIC PURPOSES, INCLUDING ENCOURAGING GRASS ROOTS ORGANIZATION, COMMUNITY AWARENESS AND EDUCATION OF LAWS, RULES AND REGULATIONS THAT GUIDE SENSIBLE GROWTH AND DEVELOPMENT TO ENHANCE THE QUALITY OF LIFE FOR RESIDENTS, FOCUSING ON THE PRESERVATION OF THE AGRICULTURAL LANDS IN KAMILONUI VALLEY, NATURAL WATERSHEDS AND ADEQUATE OPEN SPACES AND COMMUNITY STEWARDSHIP FOR THE PROTECTION OF WATERSHEDS, WETLANDS, NATURAL AND SCENIC RESOURCES AND CULTURAL AND HISTORIC AREAS IN EAST HONOLULU.

-In the foreground, the farmer's road curves around the Spillway where rainwater flows into the Hawaii Kai Marina.
+In the foreground, the farmer's road curves around the Spillway where rainwaters flow into the Hawaii Kai Marina.
 Kamilo Nui Valley is a natural watershed that aides in protecting the ecosystem that filters and flows out to Maunalua Bay.

-Protecting the Urban Growth Boundaries of East Honolulu - Kamilo Nui Valley, The Ka Iwi Coastline, and the Paiko Ridge Parcels.
+The Farm land is owned by Kamehameha Schools.
+Protecting the Urban Growth Boundaries of East Honolulu is one of our goals.
+The lands include Kamilo Nui Valley, the Ka Iwi Coastline, and the Paiko Ridge Parcels.
 We have unanimous support from our Hawaii Kai community, Hawaii Kai Neighborhood Board, and our city and state officials.

 STAY CONNECTED WITH YOUR COMMUNITY

-Interesting?
-Well there is much more and that is why we encourage you to join us.
+There is much more and that is why we encourage you to join us.
 Get connected and stay informed.
 Speak to our public leaders with a concerted voice.
 Together we can make a difference.
 Our Hawaii Kai Neighborhood Board is our first line of representation to all decisions that impact our city, our county and our state.
 It is important that you vote for members you know and trust.
 And, we invite you to come and join us at these meetings.
 They currently meet the last Tuesday of each month at 7:00 PM at the Hahaione Elementary School cafeteria.